Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Experiment

 \subsubsection{Case Study - Impact of hypergraph structure}

-In contrast to a regular graph, hypergraphs have the ability to capture higher-order complex relationships that cannot be effectively represented by a regular graph.
-This capability is demonstrated by comparing our hypergraph-based \sht\ model and regular graphs.
-In order to perform this comparison, we construct line graphs from the same datasets.
-The construction of line graphs involved representing each sequence as a node and connecting two nodes if they shared a certain number ($S$) of common subsequences.
-Here we select $S$=2.
-Following the line graph construction, we apply GCN and GAT separately to learn node representations and classify sequences.
-The performance results are presented in Table \ref{tab8}.
-The table demonstrates that our hypergraph-based \sht\ models outperform line graph GCN and GAT models in terms of the F1-score.
+In contrast to standard graphs, hypergraphs offer the ability to capture higher-order complex relationships that are not easily represented by standard graphs.
+To demonstrate this capability, we conduct a comparison between our hypergraph-based \sht\ model and standard graphs.
+To facilitate this comparison, we construct line graphs from the same datasets, where each sequence is represented as a node, and nodes are connected if they share a certain number ($S$) of common subsequences (with $S=2$ in our case).
+Subsequently, we apply GCN and GAT independently to learn node representations and classify sequences.
+The performance results are presented in Table \ref{tab5}.
+The results clearly indicate that our hypergraph-based \sht\ models outperform line graph GCN and GAT models in terms of the F1-score.